graciecakes4/daily-scholar/README.md

 # Daily Scholar 📚

-A personalized daily learning system for doctoral students and data scientists.
+A personalized daily learning system for students.
 Automatically delivers:
 - **Fresh research papers** matching your interests
 - **Topic reviews** from your current courses
 - **Interactive quizzes** with spaced repetition